JCardonaDev/JCardonaDev/README.md

 <tr border="none">
 <td width="50%" align="left">

-💻 **Aspiring Junior Developer** with a passion for learning and building innovative web solutions.
-🔭 **Experience working with**:
+## 🌟 Jonathan Cardona – Junior Software Developer & Mechanical Designer

+👨‍💻 Passionate about software development, mechanical design, and process optimization.
+Experienced in programming, web design, and technical maintenance with a results-oriented approach.

+### 🔧 **Technical Skills**
-- **Languages**: Java, JavaScript, HTML, Python, CSS
+- **Programming:** Python, Java, JavaScript, C++, MySQL.
-- **Tools**: Git for version control and collaboration.

-🌱 **Currently exploring**:
-- Building interactive and dynamic web applications.
+- **Web Technologies:** HTML, CSS, React.
+- **Version Control:** Git/GitHub.
+- **Mechanical Design:** SolidWorks.
+- **Maintenance:** SAP PM, hardware/software diagnostics.

+### 🎯 **Currently Exploring**
-- Strengthening skills with modern frameworks like Vue.js and learning TypeScript.
+- Expanding knowledge in modern frameworks and application optimization.

-💡 **Goals**:
+- Collaborating on innovative projects blending design and technology.

+### 🚀 **Professional Goals**
+- Learn new technologies and languages to stay at the cutting edge of development.
-- Contribute to open-source projects to gain practical experience.
+- Contribute to projects that improve processes and generate impactful results.
-- Collaborate with teams that value creativity and teamwork in web development.

-⚙️ **Technical Highlights**:
-- Frontend Development: Crafting clean, user-friendly interfaces.
-- Problem-solving: Tackling technical challenges effectively.
-- Team Collaboration: Skilled in Git and learning agile methodologies.
+### ✨ **Outside of Work**
+- Playing basketball, cycling, and enjoying outdoor activities.
+- Listening to music and discovering new genres.
+- Traveling and exploring new cultures.
+- Designing and creating 3D pieces.

+📬 **Open to new connections and opportunities!**

 </td>
 <td width="50%" align="center">